 I think it might be more likely that the famous OUTLAW has extra balls stashed in his sweater, a pistol behind his back and his friend is accusing him of, let us say, bending the rules.

-Then again, maybe this is what cowboys who happened to have an English employer, who might have been involved in importing British recreational equipment, might have been doing on a day off in Lincoln County in September 1978.
+Then again, maybe it’s all more mundane.
+Maybe this is what New Mexico cowpokes and horse thieves, who happened to have an English employer, who might have been involved in importing British recreational equipment, might have been doing on a day off from rustling and shootouts in Lincoln County in September 1978.

 (Photos from Kagin’s).